how often should you blog.

 Frequent posting is also a good idea if you have a loyal and engaged audience that visits your site regularly.
 Having fresh new content on a daily basis will encourage them to visit your site as part of their daily routine.

-Your blog will also enjoy a lot of love from search engines when you post daily.
-We’re oversimplifying this idea a bit, since even one high-ranking post can bring you more traffic than several low-ranking ones.
-But it’s often true that more content means more traffic!
+Your blog will also enjoy much love from search engines when you post daily.
+We’re oversimplifying this idea a bit since even one high ranking post can bring you more traffic than several low ranking ones.
+But it’s often true that more blog content means more traffic!
 You can read our blog SEO guide for more details on how it works.

 Finally, social media loves blogs with tons of new content, so if social brings you major traffic, you’ll want to post daily.
-This way, people will have tons of content to share online at all times.
+With this posting schedule, people will have tons of high-quality content to share online at all times.

 Risks to Posting Daily

-According to blogging statistics, only 2% of bloggers post daily.
-When you post every day, you run the risk of burning yourself out.
+According to blogging statistics, only 2% of bloggers have a daily posting frequency.
+When you post on your blog every day, you run the risk of burning yourself out.

-Writing for your blog will become a chore and something you dread every day.
-Add in competing pressures of your personal and family life, and you may not be able to keep up.
+When deciding how often you should post content, consider if writing for your blog will become a chore and something you dread if you blog every day.
+Add in competing pressures of your personal and family life, and you may not be able to keep up with this level of blog post frequency.

-Other times, your blog topic or style simply won’t sustain a daily blogging schedule, so your post quality goes down.
+Other times, your blog topic or style simply won’t sustain a daily posting schedule, so your post quality goes down.
 And readers leave in droves.

 Posting a lot of content also means that it’ll be hard to keep it updated and relevant.
 It can also make your older content harder to find.
 Few people will look past the first page of your blog to find that nugget of information to share, even if it is better than what’s on the front page!